-If you’ve got the time, take a side trip off the Tamiami Trail on the old Loop Road, a 26-mile backwater highway with a colorful history.
+If you’ve got the time, take a side trip on the old Loop Road, a 26-mile backwater highway with a colorful history.
 This is a great detour if you’re into wildlife photography.

-Your reward at the end of the Loop Road is a visit to wildlife photographer Clyde Butcher’s Big Cypress Gallery in tiny Ochopee.
-Clyde’s large-format work is renowned for capturing the Everglades and Big Cypress Swamp on film with truly artistic beauty.
+Your reward at the end of the Loop Road is a visit to wildlife photographer Clyde Butcher’s Big Cypress Gallery, whose large-format photographs are renowned for capturing the Everglades and Big Cypress Swamp on film with truly artistic beauty.

-While you’re in the neighborhood, be sure to stop at the Ochopee Post Office, the nation’s smallest, and enjoy lunch at Joanie’s Blue Crab Café, where you can dine on frog legs, alligator and catfish.
+While you’re in the neighborhood, stop at the the nation’s smallest post office in Ochopee and dine at Joanie’s Blue Crab Café, where you can dine on frog legs, alligator and catfish.
 No worries.
 Tastes just like chicken.

 Moving on down the road, you’ll pass through more of the Big Cypress Preserve and come to a fork in the road, actually an intersection, where you can go south into Everglades City and Chokoloskee Island, go north to the 2,000-foot boardwalk at Fakahatchee Strand Preserve State Park, or go straight to Collier-Seminole State Park, where you can camp and see the dredge that built the Trail.

-But you could hear them coming, their whips a-cracking, as these “cow hunters” moved their herds through the rich grasslands of Central Florida – and along the “Cracker Trail.”
+You could hear them coming, whips a-cracking, as these “cow hunters” moved herds through the rich grasslands of Central Florida – and along the “Cracker Trail.”

-You can relive some of that rich history with a 120-mile drive cross-state from Fort Pierce through Sebring to Bradenton (or the reverse).
-Just follow State Road 68 west until your reach U.S. 98 northwest of Okeechobee near Basinger, and follow 98 until you encounter County Road 64 in Avon Park, just a few miles north of Sebring.
+Relive some of that rich history with a 120-mile drive across the state from Fort Pierce through Sebring to Bradenton (or the reverse).
+Follow State Road 68 west until your reach U.S. 98 near Basinger, and follow 98 until you encounter County Road 64 in Avon Park, a few miles north of Sebring.

-Although you’ll see ranch after ranch along this route, with cows aplenty, a few side trips may be in order to capture the flavor of this historic route.
-For starters, keep your eyes peeled for signs that mark trailheads for hiking.
+You’ll see ranch upon ranch along this route, with cows aplenty, and a few side trips on back roads will help capture the flavor of this historic route.
+Keep your eyes peeled for signs marking trailheads for hiking.

 - At the crossing of the Kissimmee River, you can hike along the trail and view the 120-year-old Lockette Estate, which is closed to the public but whose buildings can be viewed from the river trail.

-- Highland Hammock State Park in Sebring.
+- Highland Hammocks State Park in Sebring.
 If you’re looking for an overnight place to camp, choose this campground under a dense canopy of live oak.
 Great nature trails for hiking and biking.